 Students majoring in personal financial planning are eligible to participate in this organization, which explores new ways to enrich academic experiences and better prepare students for the workforce.
 Students have real life investment experiences through hands-on work with the Invest-A-Cats program.

-The Gerontology Club fosters an environment in which students and community members who are passionate about working with, and for, older adults can join together to promote successful aging, engage in intergenerational activities and provide service opportunities to an aging population.
+The Gerontology Student Organization fosters an environment in which students and community members who are passionate about working with, and for, older adults can join together to promote successful aging, engage in intergenerational activities and provide service opportunities to an aging population.

 Hospitality Management Society (HMS)